 » Telemark Equipment Reviews » Telemark Binding Reviews

-In my opinion the telemark binding is the most undervalued piece of equipment we use, people focus more on skis and boots and underestimate how much the binding significantly affects the skis’ performance.
+In my opinion the binding is the most undervalued piece of telemark skiing equipment we use, people focus more on skis and boots and underestimate how much the binding significantly affects the skis’ performance.
 In other words, a good binding gets more out of the ski it’s mounted onto, in some cases exponentially more…

 The same cannot be said for alpine setups with alpine bindings feeling more or less the same regardless of brand, they don’t significantly alter the performance of the ski, their design pretty generic.